daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 .. image:: images/n02-1.png

-:math:`N(1, 1)` actally looks suprisingly like the Normal data diagrams in textbooks.
+:math:`N(1, 1)` by contrast looks suprisingly like the normal data diagrams in textbooks.

 .. image:: images/n11-1.png

-And the following is a plot of all three datasets to illustrate the relative widths, heights and supports.
+The following is a plot of all three datasets to illustrate the relative widths, heights and supports.

 .. image:: images/n01n02n11-1.png

 Results
 ```````
-The Kolmogorov-Smirnov test is successful in establishing the :math:`N(0, 1)`
+The Kolmogorov-Smirnov test is successful at establishing the :math:`N(0, 1)`
-datasets are all from the same distribution in all possible permutations of
+datasets are all from the same distribution in all combinations of the test.
-the test.

 .. sourcecode:: bash

-    # cargo run -q --bin ks_f64 dat/normal_0_1.tsv dat/normal_0_1.1.tsv
+    $ cargo run -q --bin ks_f64 dat/normal_0_1.tsv dat/normal_0_1.1.tsv
     Samples are from the same distributions.
     test statistic = 0.0399169921875
     critical value = 0.08631790804925708